nihonjinrxs/dwdc-june2014/README.md

 ### Future Work
 Given time and maturity of database libraries, I hope to add a parallel example in Julia soon.

+### Disclaimer
+This work and the opinions expressed here are my own, and do not purport to represent the views of my current or former employers.